devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 There should be a `Makefile` that by default produces binary called `mqttserver` with the default target.
 Ideally, use makefile syntax that is common across different `make` implementations, so that the `make` can be run without relying e.g. on GNU or BSD extensions.
+If you deem necessary to rely on specific `make` implementation, please state so in the comments in the makefile.

 The `Makefile` should use the `$(CC)` macro for the compiler, so that the compiler can be overridden.